-IPSAS XX (ED 38), "Financial Instruments: Recognition and Measurement" is drawn primarily from International Accounting Standard 39, "Financial Instruments: Recognition and Measurement" (including certain proposed amendments that had not been adopted at December 31, 2008).
-The main differences between IPSAS XX (ED 38) and IAS 39 are as follows:
+IPSAS 29, "Financial Instruments: Recognition and Measurement" is drawn primarily from IAS 39, "Financial Instruments: Recognition and Measurement" (including amendments up to December 31, 2008 as well as amendments made by the IASB to IAS 39 as part of its "Improvements to IFRSs" in April 2009).
+The main differences between IPSAS 29 and IAS 39 are as follows:

-- IPSAS XX (ED 38) contains additional application guidance to deal with concessionary loans and financial guarantee contracts entered into at nil or nominal consideration.
-IAS 39 does not deal with these areas. - In certain instances, IPSAS XX (ED 38) uses different terminology from IAS 39.
+- IPSAS 29 contains additional application guidance to deal with concessionary loans and financial guarantee contracts entered into at nil or nominal consideration.
+IAS 39 does not deal with these areas. - In certain instances, IPSAS 29 uses different terminology from IAS 39.
 The most significant examples are the use of the terms "statement of financial performance" and "net assets/equity."
-The equivalent terms in IAS 39 are "statement of comprehensive income or separate income statement (if presented)" and "equity." - IPSAS XX (ED 38) does not distinguish between "revenue" and "income."
-IAS 39 distinguishes between "revenue and "income," with "income" having a broader meaning than the term "revenue." - Principles from IFRIC 9, "Reassessment of Embedded Derivatives" and IFRIC 16 "Hedges of a Net Investment in a Foreign Operation" have been included as an appendix to IPSAS XX (ED 38).
+The equivalent terms in IAS 39 are "statement of comprehensive income or separate income statement (if presented)" and "equity." - IPSAS 29 does not distinguish between "revenue" and "income."
+IAS 39 distinguishes between "revenue and "income," with "income" having a broader meaning than the term "revenue." - Principles from IFRIC 9, "Reassessment of Embedded Derivatives" and IFRIC 16 "Hedges of a Net Investment in a Foreign Operation" have been included as authoritative appendices to IPSAS 29.
+The IASB issues IFRICs as separate documents.